Cato Reef: Thomas King

-Thomas King, a barque of 346 tons, built for the West Indian sugar run, was taken to Australia for the gold rush.
+Thomas King, a barque of 346 tons, built for the West Indian sugar run, was taken to Australia for the New South Wales gold rush.
 Captain J. H. Walker, with a crew shanghaied with the help of local police, after the original English crew had deserted for the gold fields, left Sydney on 4 April 1852 for the Philippines and China with a cargo of sugar and spirits.
-It wrecked on a reef east of Cato Reef, Queensland, 17 April 1852.
+It wrecked on a reef east of Cato Reef on 17 April 1852.
 The barque struck the reef and became a total wreck.
 Some of her boats washed away.
 A boat set out for the mainland to seek help, leaving survivors on the reef.
-After 14 days they were rescued by the whaler Lady Blackwood.
-The other boat eventually made Double Island Bay, but when the occupants set out overland for Moreton Bay they were tracked down by aborigines and all but the captain and one seaman were killed.
+After 14 days, they were rescued by the whaler Lady Blackwood.
+The other boat eventually made Double Island Bay, but when the occupants set out overland for Moreton Bay they were tracked down by Aboriginal Australians and all but the captain and one seaman were killed.
 When lost, Thomas King carried 3,500 pounds of specie and 8,000 pounds of gold dust.
-At the time of sailing it was reported that the gold aboard Thomas King consisted of 212 ounces owned by L. and S. Spyer and 220 ounces 8 penny weights 12 grains owned A. and M. Moses, giving a total weight of 432 ounces 8 penny weights 12 grains or 13.45 kg of gold.
+At the time of sailing, it was reported that the gold aboard Thomas King consisted of 212 ounces owned by L. and S. Spyer and 220 ounces, 8 penny weights and 12 grains owned A. and M. Moses, giving a total weight of 432 ounces, 8 penny weights and 12 to 13 grains (13.45 kg) of gold.